 New Prospects Co Occurring Program is an addiction treatment center located at 392 Prospect Street in the 06604 zip code in Bridgeport, CT.

 It is operated by a private non-profit organization.
-New Prospects Co Occurring Program provides relapse prevention from naltrexone, administers naltrexone and suboxone prescription.
-Some of the treatment approaches used by New Prospects Co Occurring Program include 12 step rehabilitation, brief intervention and DBT.
-New Prospects Co Occurring Program provides residential heroin rehab and short-term residential heroin rehab.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential treatment for heroin abuse.
-Other addiction treatment offered includes treatment for gambling disorder and general addiction disorder treatment.
+New Prospects Co Occurring Program provides buprenorphine maintenance, relapse prevention from naltrexone and suboxone prescription.
+Some of the treatment approaches used by New Prospects Co Occurring Program include counseling for substance abuse, relapse prevention and counseling for trauma victims.
+New Prospects Co Occurring Program provides 30 day inpatient heroin rehab and long term heroin rehab.
+It also provides residential heroin use treatment and inpatient dual diagnosis treatment.
+Other addiction treatment offered includes general addiction disorder treatment and gambling disorder treatment.

 Call (855) 489-3619 for 24/7 with treatment.